Payoff scaling shapes cooperation in LLM agents across languages: Results

-A notable finding is the significant influence of linguistic context on strategic behavior, an effect we term \emph{linguistic-cultural priming}.
+A notable finding is the significant influence of linguistic context on strategic behaviour, an effect we term \emph{linguistic-cultural priming}.
 Table~\ref{tab:language_strategy_distribution} reveals that languages cluster into distinct strategic archetypes.
-Arabic and Chinese exhibit a shared bias toward unconditional strategies, with combined ALLC+ALLD exceeding 60\%.
-In contrast, French exhibits the most conditional profile, with agents preferring responsive play.
-English occupies an intermediate position with a uniform distribution, likely reflecting its dominance in training corpora~\cite{buscemi2025strategic}.
+Arabic and Chinese exhibit a shared bias toward unconditional strategies, with combined ALLC+ALLD around $60\%$.
+In contrast, English, French, and Vietnamese show more balanced profiles, with adaptive reciprocity (TFT+WSLS) and unconditional play roughly evenly split.
+English in particular displays the most uniform distribution across the four strategies, likely reflecting its dominance in training corpora~\cite{buscemi2025strategic}.
+An aggregated view grouping strategies into unconditional (ALLC\,+\,ALLD) vs.\ conditional (TFT\,+\,WSLS) classes is provided in Appendix~\ref{appendix:uncond_cond}.

 Moreover, these linguistic priming effects interact dynamically with incentive magnitude (Figure~\ref{fig:payoff_language_interaction}).
-Arabic and Vietnamese exhibit significant stake-sensitivity: defection-oriented behavior at low stakes gives way to cooperation as consequences amplify, suggesting that culturally-primed defection biases can be overridden by sufficiently strong incentives.
-French, by contrast, maintains its cooperative norms regardless of stakes, a form of cultural inertia that resists incentive pressure.
-Notably, at high stakes, English and French converge to nearly identical strategic profiles, suggesting that sufficiently strong incentives can normalize cross-linguistic variation.
-This has important implications for AI deployment: while language choice may introduce behavioral biases at low stakes, high-stakes environments may naturally mitigate some of these effects.
+All five languages start defection-oriented at low stakes but diverge sharply in how rapidly they shift toward cooperation as stakes rise.
+French and Vietnamese exhibit the strongest stake-sensitivity: French moves from the most defection-heavy profile at attenuated stakes to a WSLS-leading cooperative regime as stakes increase, while Vietnamese sees its cooperative share rise substantially over the same range.
+Arabic, by contrast, shows the most muted response, suggesting that some culturally-primed biases are more resistant to incentive pressure than others.
+Notably, at high stakes, English and French converge to nearly identical strategic profiles, suggesting that sufficiently strong incentives can normalise cross-linguistic variation.
+This has important implications for AI deployment: while language choice may introduce behavioural biases at low stakes, high-stakes environments may naturally mitigate some of these effects.

 \FloatBarrier